The author stands at the entrance of the old Cuprite Mine in the Medicine Bow Mountains. |

 Locality 60- Jelm Mountain mining district: The historic Jelm Mountain (Bramel) mining district lies in the foothills of the Medicine Bow Mountains along the Laramie River south of Woods Landing.
 Based on geology, the district is defined to run from Jelm Mountain and to continue westward across the Laramie River.
 The historic Old Jelm (Cummings City) townsite (Locality 61) lies on the west bank of the Laramie River, where the remains of the ghost town can be clearly seen from State Highway 10.
 Only minor amounts gold and copper were recovered from the district.

 Rosasite from Jelm Mountain.
-This sample of the copper-zinc carbonate, was the first reported find
+This sample of the copper-zinc carbonate, was the first reported find of this mineral in Wyoming and found by the author. |

 In 1872, the Bramel mining district was organized (Michalek, 1952).
 Gold was discovered in narrow, copper-stained, gossans hosted by amphibolite schist and gneiss.
 Small amounts of gold were also found in the placers of the Laramie River.
 All of the mineralized lodes were very narrow veins, shears, and rehealed faults.